EL246/package_tree/README.md

 on the Command type (Index/Remove/Query).
 All of these classes (IndexCommand, RemoveCommand, and QueryCommand) are subclasses of Command and they all inherit the abstract execute() method.
 This allows for future extensibility.
-This method is called by the messageHandler and returns a boolean to signify whether the command execution succeeded or failed.
+The execute() method is called by the MessageHandler and returns a boolean to signify whether the command execution succeeded or failed.
 A lot of the logic of the execute() method currently exists in the PackageIndexer.
 A possible optimization would be to move this logic into the command class and only have basic insert/delete/get methods in the PackageIndexer.